MedetHasanUgurlu/Oracle-Certification/src/main/java/org/medron/genericsandendcapsulation/README.md

 current object is larger than the argument to compareTo().

 ### Keeping compareTo() and equals() Consistent
-* A natural
-  ordering that uses compareTo() is said to be consistent with equals if, and only if, x.equals(y) is true whenever x.compareTo(y) equals 0.
+* A natural ordering that uses compareTo() is said to be consistent with equals if, and only if, x.equals(y) is true whenever x.compareTo(y) equals 0.

-### COMPARING DATA WITH A COMPARATOR
+### Comparing Data With A Comparator
 * Sometimes you want to sort an object that did not implement Comparable, or you want to sort objects in different ways at different times.